NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 Columns with units of `frac` must be normalized to MAX=1; that is, these schedules only define *when* energy is used, not *how much* energy is used.
 Example schedule CSV files are provided in the ``HPXMLtoOpenStudio/resources/schedule_files`` directory.

+The schedule file must have a full year of data even if the simulation is not an entire year.
+Frequency of schedule values do not need to match the simulation timestep.
+For example, hourly schedules can be used with a 10-minute simulation timestep, or 10-minute schedules can be used with an hourly simulation timestep.

 A detailed stochastic or smooth occupancy schedule CSV file can also be automatically generated for you; see the :ref:`usage_instructions` for the commands.
 Inputs for the schedule generator are entered in ``/HPXML/Building/BuildingDetails/BuildingSummary/BuildingOccupancy/NumberofResidents`` and ``/HPXML/Building/Site/Address/StateCode``.